 So, you’ve got a new headset for your computer.
-But you don’t know How To Connect Headset To Pc, don’t worry; we can help with it. in this guide, Hooke Audio will show you the ways to connect easily
+But you don’t know How To Connect Headset To PC, don’t worry!
+We can help with it. in this guide, Hooke Audio will show you how to connect easily.

 1. Check the PC’s Physical Audio Ports Output

 Locate your computer’s audio output ports, and make sure they aren’t damaged.
 The audio-output ports on a laptop will usually be located at the sides or front.
 These ports may be found on the back or front of the CPU box for desktop pc.